 We start our tour at Santa Maria Novella Central Station.
 It is a listed building.
 From here you can walk to the center in a few minutes.
-You can park your car in the underground car park of the train station or in a parking lot in the area.

 The proposed tour has a length of around 6 km / 3.7 miles.
 On our route we skip the Galleria dell’Accademia, in which the original of Michelangelo’s David can be seen.

 You walk along Via degli Avelli past the Basilica of Santa Maria Novella.
 The way is a little longer, but there is little traffic.
 Santa Maria Novella is open until 5 p.m. on some days and admission has to be paid.